dev-onejun/CSE-5311/programming_assignment/README.md

     └── test_algorithms.py
 ```

-+ algorithms: The module for the Minimum Spanning Tree algorithms
++ algorithms: The manually implemented module for the Minimum Spanning Tree algorithms
 + tests: The test cases for the algorithms
 + demo: The directory for the demo